Documentation: Map of Science

 What can I use it for?

 Explore research on any topic, from the general to the very specific.
-The Map includes searchable filters for hundreds of high-level concepts and fields of study.
-Tinkering with these filters can lead you to clusters of research about highly precise concepts - everything from robots that grow like vines to speech recognition in noisy environments.
+The Map includes filters for hundreds of high-level subjects and fields of study.
+Tinkering with these filters can lead you to clusters of research about highly precise concepts - everything from the application of patient-derived organoids for drug screening to power grid resilience during natural disasters.

 Examples